 Amy holds a certification in Compassionate Bereavement Care through the MISS Foundation.
 Additionally, she sits on the planning committee of the Western New York Perinatal Bereavement Network, which works to improve the care given to patients in thirteen local hospitals.

-Rev. Dr. Mark Hart, MDiv, BCC, ACPE Supervisor
+Mark Hart, MDiv, BCC, ACPE Supervisor

 Director of Clinical Pastoral Education